There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 What Types Of Worms Does Diatomaceous Earth Work Against?

-Diatomaceous earth is fantastic for use against so many different types of worms.
-Roundworms are the most common worms a dog can get, as they spread so many different ways.
+Roundworms are the most common worms that a dog can get, as they spread so many different ways.
 Mothers can pass it to babies, or they can contract it by eating rodents or poop from other dogs with roundworms.

 Whipworms, hookworms, and tapeworms are all other types of intestinal parasites that can be picked up from contaminated dirt that has been in contact with an affected dog’s poop.